MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ### Formatting options

-The following table describes the different formatting features and functionality options that are available in the rich text editor that you can use in notes and email.
+The following table describes the different formatting features and functionality options that are available in the rich text editor that you can use.

 |Icon | Name | Shortcut key | Description |
 |----------------------|-------------------------|-----------------------------|-----------------------------|